vishwasg217/StudySage/README.md

-# StudySage - AI Study Assistant Chatbot
+# 📚 StudySage - AI Study Assistant Chatbot

 ## Overview
 StudySage is a web application that leverages the OpenAI API and the Langchain framework to provide an AI study assistant chatbot.
 The chatbot allows users to upload their study notes and engage in interactive conversations with the AI assistant, receiving personalized responses based on the information contained in the uploaded documents.
-The application utilizes Streamlit for the frontend interface and FAISS as a vector store for efficient document retrieval.
+The application utilizes Streamlit for the frontend interface and ChromaDB for efficient document retrieval.

 ## Architecture
 The architecture of StudySage can be divided into the following components: